Last updated: September 2019

 Estimated reading time: 16 minutes

-The number one question that garment decoration business owners have is a big one:
+The number one question that screen printing shops have is a big one:

 There are infinite ways to price a job, but the most basic calculation is this: